 African Safari Tours

-Zegrahm has been taking inquisitive travelers to Africa since our inception over 25 years ago.
+Zegrahm has been taking inquisitive travelers to Africa since our inception nearly 30 years ago.
 In fact, we have visited one of Africa's premier safari destinations—Botswana—every year since 1992!
-We constantly strive to offer one-of-a-kind experiences and to that end, we are pleased to share our upcoming African safaris.
-Each expedition below explores some of the most remote, biologically unique, and well-preserved wild places that Africa has to offer.
+Our African safaris explore some of the most remote, biologically unique, and well-preserved wild places that Africa has to offer.
 Travel with expert guides, stay in world-class lodges and tented camps, and immerse yourself in places where nature continures as it has since time immemorial.

 Iconic Africa: Kenya & Zimbabwe with Victoria FallsJune 18 — June 30, 2019